diogosmac/feup-comp/README.txt

 **CONS:

-* None of the optimizations were implemented, which is something that can be improved in the future.
+* The optimization related to the register allocation (“-r”) was not implemented, which is something that can be improved in the future.

 **CONCLUSIONS